fleetdm/fleet/docs/REST API/rest-api.md

 Retrieves information about a single host's device health.

-This cached report includes a subset of host vitals, with simplified policy and vulnerable software information.
-To get all information about a host, use the "Get host" endpoint [here](#get-host).
+This report includes a subset of host vitals, and simplified policy and vulnerable software information.
+Data is cached to preserve performance.
+To get all up-to-date information about a host, use the "Get host" endpoint [here](#get-host).

 `GET /api/v1/fleet/hosts/{id}/health`